JackScottAU/Aqua/README.md

 *  Errors are a first-class data type, meaning that errors can be checked for using standard control structures such as if() statements.

+*  The language is dynamically typed.
+Function definitions can have type specifications to add constraints if desired.

 ## The Aqua Project

 There are two main parts to the wider Aqua ecosystem: